Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 - Create, organize, and manage bookmarks
 - Import and export bookmark data
 - Use the application offline
-- Synchronize data using Apple CloudKit (enabled by default)
+- Synchronize data using server-less peer-to-peer communication
 - Access the source code under MIT License

 ## 3. Open Source Nature